Irides-Chromium/compiler/simple-symbol/README.md

 ####Array

 Having a feature like brainfuck's, the tapes themselves are good arrays, but the operators makes it easier for programmers to get and set values of arrays.
-With the explicit operand, you can specify how many cells to the right/left the pointer moves, and moves back after operations are done.
+With the explicit operand, you can specify which index the `$` operator takes.

 For example, a get from an array would be like this: